shabiel/M-Tools-Project/README.md

 # Installation
 ## Requirements
  - Recent Eclipse.
-Tested on Luna, Kepler, and Juno.
+Tested on Luna, Kepler, and Juno, Mars, Neon, and Oxygen.
  - Java 1.7 or Java 1.8.
 YOU MUST CHECK FOR THAT USING YOUR OS'S COMMAND LINE.
  ECLISPE DOES NOT WARN YOU IF IT CAN'T LOAD IT.
 Use `java -version` to find out what version you have.
- - DOES NOT WORK ON MACS.
-Joel Ivey's version works, but I have to make instructions for it.
+ - On Macs, you must install the JDK first before Eclipse will install.

 ## How to install
 ### Eclipse